scalableinternetservices/ucsb_website/index.md

 * 10%: quality of project presentation
 * 10%: quality project write-up

-5% of an individual's grade is based on their participation in-class and on piazza.
+On an individual basis, 5% of one's grade is based on their participation in-class and on piazza.

-The remaining 95% of an individual's grade will be computed by multiplying their group grade by an individual score.
+The remaining 95% of an individual's grade will be computed by multiplying their group's project grade by an individual score.
 Individual scores are computed by suming the relative percent of _work_ each individual confidentially assigns other individuals in their group.

 For example, given a three person group with a group grade of 95%, everyone individually with 100% participation, and the following peer-graded scores: